-100% Pinot Noir from our Freestone Vineyards (59% Pastorale Vineyard and 41% Quarter Moon Vineyard).
+100% estate-grown Pinot Noir from our Freestone Vineyards (60% Quarter Moon Vineyard and 40% Pastorale Vineyard).

-Grapes were picked early each morning and sorted to tank for fermentation using an overall average of 17% whole clusters in the final blend.
-Regular punch downs produced a finished wine that is fresh and lively with spice and mineral characteristics of the western Sonoma Coast’s cool climate.
-Aged 14 months in 40% new and 60% two- to three-year-old French oak barrels before bottling on February 11 & 12, 2013.
+To preserve the best fruit conditions possible, grapes were picked in the pre-dawn hours under lights, followed by hand-sorting before being gravity fed to tank for a long natural fermentation using an overall average of 27% whole clusters in the final blend.
+Regular punch downs produced a richly layered wine brimming with fruit, spice and mineral characteristics distinctive to Freestone's cool western Sonoma Coast climate.
+This wine was aged 13 months in 35% new and 65% two- to three-year-old French oak barrels before bottling in December 2013.

 A bright bouquet of red cherries and summer berries, black pepper, cassis and sweet vanilla open this latest Pinot Noir offering from our Freestone Vineyards.
 An exceptionally fruit expressive wine with a core of black cherries and blackberries, lingering Freestone spice and notes of forest floor and tangerine peel.
 A creamy mouthfeel and silky texture paired with balanced tannins and acidity lead to a long, pleasing finish.